 Why did you decide to work at Geneva Global?

 Geneva Global really does put the “performance” into philanthropy.
-An investment-oriented, results-based approach brings much needed discipline to the sector, and ultimately helps the most people.
+An investment-oriented, results-based approach helps brings a rigorous framework to the sector, and ultimately helps the most people with the greatest needs.

 What’s your best travel advice?